Bhogeswar Baruah: Abhiruchi sports day

-Chakravarty later told Baruah that a large section of the public of Assam did not know him, and he said that the Abhiruchi magazine wanted to confer a social recognition of Baruah by celebrating his birthday as "Abhiruchi sports day".
+Chakravarty told Baruah that a large section of the public of Assam were unfamiliar with him, and said that the Abhiruchi magazine wished to confer a social recognition of Baruah by celebrating his birthday as "Abhiruchi sports day".
 Baruah's birthdate was uncertain, and he went to ask his parents both of whom did not know.
-However, after he consulted his uncle who remembered that he was born two days before Janmashtami in the Assamese month of Bhado, which was on 3 September in the English calendar which subsequently became the date for the day.
+However, he subsequently consulted his uncle who remembered that he was born two days before Janmashtami in the Assamese month of Bhado, which was on 3 September in the English calendar which subsequently became the date for the day.

 The first Abhiruchi sports day was held on 3 September 1984 in Guwahati which was organised by Chakravarty.
 The celebration took place from the Chandmari Police station to the Nehru stadium, and the former Asian games gold medalist and president of the All India Football Federation, Nurul Amin, was the chief guest.
 There were around three–four thousand spectators, and a mass run was held led by Amin, as well as the public felicitation of Baruah and 37 other Assamese athletes.
 The second sports day took place under some political tension due to the Assam accord, but expansion of the celebrations continued, and by 2018 nearly one hundred organisations held events across the state.

-Notable guests at the early Abhiruchi sports days included Milkha Singh in 1986, and Talimeren Ao and M.P.
+Sportspersons at the early Abhiruchi sports days included Milkha Singh in 1986, and Talimeren Ao and M.P.
 Ganesh in 1987.
 Since then, many athletes including Prakash Padukone, Kapil Dev, Ajit Wadekar, Shiny Wilson, Vandana Rao, Dutee Chand, Kunjarani Devi, Khajan Singh, Manohar Aich, and Praveen Kumar have all attended the event.